rhermosoUZ/Re-CoSKQ/README.md

 In order to calculate the costs of a subset, CoSKQ calculates the physical distance between the query and the subset and also the physical distance between the entries of the subset.
 These calculations are only carried out if the combined keywords of the subset cover the keywords of the query.

-Vanilla CoSKQ is not suitable for Re-CoSKQ as it requires complete matches between the subset's keywords and the query's keywords.
+Plain CoSKQ is not suitable for Re-CoSKQ as it requires complete matches between the subset's keywords and the query's keywords.
 Therefore, Re-CoSKQ calculates these best-cost subsets based on their physical distance to the query, the distance between the subset entries and the similarity between the query and subset keywords.
 However, Re-CoSKQ does not strictly exclude subsets because of the keyword coverage.

-## The Project Setup
+## Project Setup

 The Project consists of multiple classes and functions to accommodate the needs of Re-CoSKQ.
 In general, it has been built with modularity and extensibility in mind.